Common Concerns about Evaluation and Considerations for Addressing Them

 Concern 1.
 Evaluation diverts resources away from the program and therefore harms participants.
 This is a common concern in most programs.

-- Addressing the concern.
-Because evaluation helps determine what does and does not work in a program, it is actually beneficial to program participants.
+- Addressing the concern: Because evaluation helps determine what does and does not work in a program, it actually helps program participants.
 Without an evaluation, there is little or no evidence that services actually work.

-Concern #5.
-Evaluation is just another form of “gotcha” monitoring.
+Concern 5.
+Evaluation is just another form of exposure monitoring.
 Program leaders and staff can view program evaluation as a way for funders to monitor programs to find out whether staff are doing what they are supposed to be doing.

 Office of Planning, Research and Evaluation, Administration for Children and Families, U.S. Department of Health and Human Services.
 (2010).
 The program manager’s guide to evaluation (2nd ed.).
 Washington, DC: Author.